suhasgotla/chitosan_amyloid_self-assembly/README.md

-# Self-assembly of amyloid-$\beta$ peptides with chitosan using WEPPROM and MARTINI forcefields
+# Self-assembly of amyloid-β peptides with chitosan using WEPPROM and MARTINI forcefields

 This repository source files, and protocols to perform self-assembly simulations similar to those presented in ["Mechanistic insights...," _Phys.
 Chem.
 Chem.
 Phys._ (2023)](placeholder_link).